Sparsification of Matrices and Compressed Sensing: Conclusion

 We conclude with a small number of observations and conjectures which we believe to be suitable for further investigation.
 Since a Bernoulli ensemble in our terminology can be regarded as a sparsification of the all-ones matrix, it is clear that sparsification can improve CS performance.
 The necessary decay in CS performance as the density approaches zero shows that the effect of sparsification cannot be monotone.
-Extensive simulations suggest that when recovery is achieved with a general purpose linear programming solver, matrices with approximately $10\%$ non-zero entries have substantially better CS properties than dense matrices.
+Extensive simulations suggest that when recovery is achieved with a general purpose linear programming solver, matrices with approximately~$10\%$ non-zero entries have substantially better CS properties than dense matrices.
 A catastrophic decay of compressed sensing performance occurs in many of the examples we investigated between densities of $0.05$ and $0.01$.
 We pose two questions which we think suitable for further research.

-\begin{enumerate} \item[\textbf{Question 1:}] As the number of rows in $\Phi$ increases, the optimal matrix density appears to decrease. \textbf{Is there a function $\Gamma(n,k,N)$ of the matrix parameters which describes the optimal level of sparsification?} We propose that the asymptotics of $\Gamma$ may be asymptotically independent of the matrix construction and of the recovery algorithm.
-We conjecture that when $N < n^{\alpha}$ that the optimal density of a CS matrix will be approximately $\alpha n^{-\frac{1}{2}}$ when $k = o(n^{1-\epsilon})$.
+\begin{question} As the number of rows of $\Phi$ increases, the optimal matrix density appears to decrease.
+This effect does not appear to depend strongly on the matrix construction chosen.
+Does there exist a function $\Gamma(n,N,k)$ which describes the optimal level of sparsification for an $n\times N$ matrix recovering $k$-sparse vectors?
+Our simulations suggest that when $N<n^{\alpha}$, the optimal density of a CS matrix will be approximately $\alpha n^{-1/2}$ when $k=o(n^{1-\epsilon})$. \end{question}

-\item[\textbf{Question 2:}] We have considered pseudo-random sparsifications in this paper.
+\begin{question} We have considered pseudo-random sparsifications in this paper.
 In general, this should not be necessary.
 Are there deterministic constructions for $(0,1)$-matrices with the property that their entry-wise product with a CS matrix improves CS performance?
-A natural class of candidates would be the incidence matrices of $t$-$(v,k,\lambda)$ designs (see \cite{BJL} for example).
-Some related work is contained in \cite{mypaper-CScomp,mypaper-PBD}.
+A natural class of candidates would be the incidence matrices of \hbox{$t$-$(v,k,\lambda)$} designs (see \cite{BJL} for example).
+Some related work is contained in \cite{mypaper-CScomp,mypaper-PBD}. \end{question}